 Planning for Ipswich’s future not only includes infrastructure – but also how to best manage the city’s cemeteries.
 Ipswich Cemeteries, operated by Norwood Park Ltd opened the new Ipswich Crematorium with its first cremation taking place in January 2014.

-Over the next few years we will see the development of the crematorium facilities to include an onsite funeral chapel and catering room.
-In the meantime, we encourage families to use our Funeral Home Chapel located at 22 Warwick Road, Ipswich which features a large and comfy, air-conditioned chapel, with a catering and refreshments room incorporated into the facility so that all services can be provided in the one location.
+Since that time the Crematorium has developed to include an onsite funeral chapel and catering room.
+Families now have a choice of holding their service at the Crematorium or our Funeral Home Chapel located at 22 Warwick Road, Ipswich that features a large and comfy, air-conditioned chapel, with a catering and refreshments room incorporated into the facility – all on one handy location.

 Source: Sureplan Friendly Society (Published: April 16, 2013)

-Earlier this year controversial legislation was rushed through parliament that allows the federal government to claim money as “unclaimed moneys” from bank accounts that have been inactive for three years.
+In 2013 legislation was rushed through parliament that allows the federal government to claim money from bank accounts that have been inactive for three years as “unclaimed moneys”.

 From May 31 the government will be able to claim money from accounts that have not had a withdrawal or a deposit made within three years (previously it was seven years) and it will be transferred to the Australian Securities and Investment Commission (ASIC).